hashicorp/homebrew-tap/README.md

 # Casks
 brew install hashicorp/tap/hashicorp-boundary-desktop
 ```

+Prereleases (including as alpha's, beta's, and release candidates) will not be available in this tap.

 *Note:* Vagrant is currently available as a cask from Homebrew core and not provided by this tap.
 You can install it via